TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 **PROTECTION and MANAGEMENT of your Personal Data**

 *   **Encryption &.
 Security:** We use a variety of technical, administrative, and organizational security measures, including encryption and authentication tools in certain circumstances, to maintain the safety of your personal data.

 Despite our efforts, no website, mobile application, database or system is completely secure or “hacker proof.”
 You can help keep your data safe by taking reasonable steps to protect your personal information against unauthorized disclosure or misuse.

-*   **C** **hildren’s Personal Information:**  We do not knowingly collect personal information online from children under the age of 13.
-*   **Retention of your data:** We retain your personal data for as long as necessary to fulfil the purposes for which we collect it, except if required otherwise by law.
+*   **Retention of your personal data:** We retain your personal data for as long as necessary to fulfil the purposes described in this policy, unless otherwise required by law.
+For example, we keep your account profile information for as long as you keep your Nike account, but, we may keep your order history longer to comply with legal obligations.
+Click here to learn more.

-*   **Managing your data:** You may have the right to request: (i) access to your personal data. (ii) correction of your personal data if it is incomplete or inaccurate. or (iii) deletion of your personal data.
-You may also have the right to object to the processing of your personal data on compelling legitimate grounds relating to your particular situation.
+*   **Managing your personal data:** You may have the right to request: (i) access to your personal data. (ii) an electronic copy of your personal data (portability). (iii) correction of your personal data if it is incomplete or inaccurate. or (iii) deletion or restriction of your personal data in certain circumstances provided by applicable law.
 Where we have obtained your consent for the processing of your personal data, you have the right to withdraw your consent at any time.
-You may also have the right to object to the processing of your personal data, including opting-out from the use for direct marketing purposes.
-If you have a request regarding your personal data that cannot be fulfilled from your account settings, please send a detailed request to privacy@nike.com.
-You can request removal of your posted User Generated Content on the Site or App, but please note that removal may not encompass all possible locations, for example, back-ups or sharing by other users initiated prior to removal.
+If you have a request regarding your personal data that cannot be fulfilled from your account settings, please contact us.
+Contact details can be found in the “Question and Feedback” section below.

+*   **Managing your content:**  You can request removal of your posted User Generated Content on the Site or App, but please note that removal may not encompass all possible locations, for example, back-ups or sharing by other users initiated prior to removal.

+*   **Managing your notifications:** If you have a Nike account, you can opt-out of receiving Nike’s marketing communications by modifying the preferences in your account settings.
+Alternatively, you can opt-out by following the opt-out or unsubscribe instructions in the message or by contacting us.
+Contact details are in the “Questions and Feedback” section below.

 **COOKIES and Pixel Tags**

-Nike receives and records information, which may include personal data, from your browser when you use our Sites.
+Nike collects information, which may include personal data, from your browser when you use our Sites.
 We use a variety of methods, such as cookies and pixel tags to collect this information, which may include your (i) IP-address. (ii) unique cookie identifier, cookie information and information on whether your device has software to access certain features. (iii) unique device identifier and device type. (iv) domain, browser type and language, (v) operating system and system settings. (vi) country and time zone. (vii) previously visited websites. (viii) information about your interaction with our Sites such as click behavior, purchases and indicated preferences. and (ix) access times and referring URLs.

 Third parties may also collect information via Sites through cookies, third party plug-ins and widgets.
 These third parties collect data directly from your web browser and the processing of this data is subject to their own privacy policies.